-- The attending physician on a given team will sign out the team patients to the attending on call for the weekend and the fellow on call for the weekend. - The attending physician will highlight problems to the attending and fellow on-call etc... - The fellow on call will update the three lists on Sunday afternoon. - The fellow on call will send the list to the attending on call. - the attending on call for the weekend will review/edit/update as needed and forward those lists to the respective attending and fellow on every team.
+- The attending physician on a given team will sign out the team patients to the attending on call for the weekend and the fellow on call for the weekend and will highlight problems. - The fellow on call will update the ID inpatients and referral lists and send it to the oncall attending physician. - The fellow / attending on call will review the patients (ID inpatients, new referrals or sick known referrals) and forward feedback to concerned team next working day